 - Nor will it cover warranty charges, insurance (premiums including GAP insurance), road fund licence and any other warranty or add-on in most cases.

-On top of that, you only get the money if:
+On top, you only get the money if:

 - your insurance is fully comprehensive